dzuelke/symfony-demo-heroku/README.md

 ### Version Two

 We will now fork this app, and push a new version of the code to it.
-We can run migrations by hand in this case.

 #### Fork

     $ heroku fork --from ... --to ...-staging
     $ heroku git:remote --remote staging --app ...-staging
+    $ heroku sudo labs:enable release-phase --remote staging

 (replace "..." with your app name)